MatthewAaronGarza/odin-calculator/README.md

 Todo list ⭐

+Update style
+- give the calculator some style.
+Make the background more appealing.
+- when operator button has been pressed change the color of it to give the user an idea of the button actually being pressed.
+- when the number button has been pressed change the color of it to give the user an idea of the button actually being pressed.

 Known bugs:
 - digits overflow off the display div when length of the number is very large